 Example: Family of 2 making $75,000 would be at 435% FPL, and normally would not qualify for any subsidy.
 But now, they are expected to pay no more than 8.5% of their annual income on the silver benchmark plan—their limit is $531 per month.
 If the silver benchmark is $1,000 per month, they qualify for a subsidy of $469 per month.
 This puts $5,628 back into their pocket per year.

-Individuals over the age of 50 will also be particularly impacted by this change.
+This change will also impact individuals over the age of 50.
 This is because as an individual gets older, the cost of their insurance product goes up as well—including the silver benchmark.
 If someone who is 50+ was also just above that 400% threshold, not only did they miss out on subsidies, but they had higher costs as well.
 Therefore, as the cost of the silver benchmark increases, the amount of subsidies increases proportionally.

 3. 2020 Tax Year

-As mentioned above, a subsidy is just a tax credit that is received in advance, but goes directly to the insurance carrier.
+A subsidy is just a tax credit that is received in advance.
 What this means is that it does justify at the end of each year on the individual’s tax return.
 The insurance carrier sends an IRS Form 1095-A and it is then submitted with an IRS Form 8962 along with their standard IRS Form 1040 (that’s the classic form most of us are familiar with).